dpi/drupal-simple_recaptcha/README.md

 <!---
 // phpcs:ignoreFile -- this is not a core file
 -->
-# Simple Google reCatcpah
+# Simple Google reCAPTCHA
-This Drupal 8 module provides reCAPTCHA v2 integration, it is crafted to work with different caching strategies, with multiple forms displayed on the same page.
+This Drupal 8 module provides reCAPTCHA integration, it is crafted to work with different caching strategies, with multiple forms displayed on the same page.

+# Supported reCAPTCHA versions
+* reCAPTCHA v2 (checkbox) - can be added to any form by form_id and to any webform
+* reCAPTCHA v3 (invisible) - currently can be added to webforms only

 # Installation
 Run composer to install the module: